NachoMemes/NachoMemes/README.md

 ## Run This Yourself

-Make sure you have the Impact font installed.
+Make sure you have the `Impact` font installed.
 On Ubuntu you can get it through this package: `ttf-mscorefonts-installer`.
-Then clone this repository and `pip install -r requirements.txt`.
+Then, clone this repository and `pip install -r requirements.txt`.
 Generate some keys (AWS and Discord), and put them in a `creds.json` file like so:

 ```json
 {